TilmanGriesel/PusherAS/README.md

     logger.error("Disconnected! " + JSON.stringify(event.data));
 }
 ```
 PusherConnectionStatusEvent.WS_FAILED will be dispatched if the socket failes for some reason.
 (IOError, SecurityError)
 ```javascript
 protected function pusher_WS_FAILED(event:PusherConnectionStatusEvent):void
 {
     logger.error("Connection Failed! " + JSON.stringify(event.data));
 }
 ```
 PusherConnectionStatusEvent.WS_INTERRUPTED will be dispatched if the socket detected a interrupt change based on ping pong timeouts.
-Define this timeout with ```interruptTimeout```. ```event.data.interrupted``` is true if the connections is interrupted and is false if the intteruption is over.
+Define this timeout with ```interruptTimeout```. ```event.data.interrupted``` is true if the connections is interrupted and false if the interruption is over.
 ```javascript
 protected function pusher_WS_INTERRUPTED(event:PusherConnectionStatusEvent):void
 {